TSS & OSAP Skills Assessment

 List of Occupations for Skills Assessment

-William Angliss Institute is a Registered Training Organisation (RTO), as appointed and authorised by Trades Recognition Australia (TRA) to perform Skills Assessments for the following nominated occupations:
+William Angliss Institute is authorised by Trades Recognition Australia (TRA) to perform Skills Assessments for the following trade occupations:

 Why apply with William Angliss Institute?

-- Pre-assessment and eligibility check before you apply
+- No fee and no obligation Pre-assessment and eligibility check before you apply

 - Qualified assessors with extensive industry training & assessment experience